 Take more classes in a language you are passionate about all while keeping your options open for the future.
 Many Blugolds pursue a certificate in languages in order to do just that.
-Plus, it's easier than you think!
-Most certificates can be earned with 13-18 additional credits which translates to around 3-5 additional courses after the introductory courses.
-If you want more information about the certificate programs, take a look at the catalog.
+It's easier than you think!
+Most certificates can be earned with 13-18 additional credits, which translates to around 3-5 additional courses after the introductory courses.

 Click on the links below to see the current requirements for each certificate.

-For printable advising guides for each of the certificates, check out the Department of Languages Blugold Insider Page.
-Just use your UWEC username and password to log in.
+For printable advising guides for each of the certificates, check out the Department of Languages Blugold Insider Page, using your UWEC username and password to log in.

 12 credits, with at least six credits at the 300-level or above.